MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/windows-hello-camera-driver-bring-up-guide.md

 ms.localizationpriority: medium
 ---

-# Windows Hello camera driver bring up guide
+# Camera driver bring up guide

-Windows Hello provides you the ability to enable face authentication to log on to a Windows 10 system or device.
 This topic discusses how to enable Windows Hello for an infrared (IR) camera and is meant for original equipment manufacturers (OEMs) and independent hardware vendors (IHVs) who want to provide this log on functionality in their devices.

-## Windows Hello and FrameServer
+## FrameServer

 The following diagram shows how Windows Hello works with the new driver stack through FrameServer:

 ![windows hello and frameserver](images/windows-hello-device-model.png)

 ## Face authentication DDIs

 There are two new face authentication DDI constructs available in Windows 10, version 1607 to support Windows Hello: